 - 1/4 teaspoon baking soda

-- 1/2 teaspoon salt
+- 1/2 scant teaspoon salt

-- 1 teaspoon vanilla
+- 1/2 teaspoon cornstarch

 - When ready to bake, set dough balls on a parchment lined tray and bake in a convection oven at 350 for 20 to 23 minutes or if you prefer, bake at 400 for about 10 minutes then reduce heat and bake at 330 for another 10 to 12.
 Let the cookies cool completely or at least until they are warm but but super hot.
 I like to let them cool completely, freeze, then thaw and re-warm.